ravindrachoudhari/s3-tests/README.rst

  IAM policy tests
 ========================

-This is a set of IAM policy tests. tests use the Boto2 and Boto3 libraries.
+This is a set of IAM policy tests.
+Tests use the Boto2 and Boto3 libraries.

 The tests use the Nose test framework.
 To get started, ensure you have the ``virtualenv`` software installed; e.g. on Debian/Ubuntu::